 To be fair, there are different levels of magic in fantasy.
 For this article, I’ll be focusing on worlds that use a hard magic system—systems that have specific rules surrounding magical use, costs, and limitations.
 There are also different interpretations of technology and science.
 I’ll refer to technology as the man-made tools and objects that we use to make our lives easier and science as anything that utilizes a specialized knowledge of the world around us.

-First, let’s look at what kind of impact technology can have.
+First, let’s look at what kind of impact technology like this Oil skimming technology can have.
 The saying, “necessity is the mother of invention,” applies to all worlds and especially to the development of technologies.

 A Case for Technology in Fantasy

 Why develop a gun when you can just shoot a fireball from your hand?